shnwc/openenclave/docs/DesignDocs/SGX_QuoteEx_Integration.md

 ##### Option 1: Runtime Detection and Loading of the Two Libraries

-With this option, the OE SDK host-side plugin library dynamically detects the presence of the two libraries and loads them at runtime.
+With this option, the OE SDK host-side plugin library dynamically detects the presence of the two libraries, and choose to use one of them in the priority defined in the previous section.
-If the quote-ex library is present, it loads this library and calls into it to check if the dependent background service is available.
-If so the quote-ex library is used.
-Otherwise the DCAP library is loaded and used.

 ##### Option 2: Built-time Link with the quote-ex Library